Fosstrak/fosstrak-tdt/README.txt

 			values into small integer Company Prefix Index values for use on 64-bit EPC tags

-TDTFrontEnd.java contains an example of how to use the TDT package and can be run by executing the jar file.
+TDTFrontEnd.java contains an example of how to use the TDT package.